AlejandroAkbal/Markdown-Files/tutorials/dev.to/dokku.md

 ### Docker ports

-For a reason that I do not understand, Docker ports are open by the default on the firewall, we should shut them, as it can be a security concern.
+Docker ports are open by the default on the firewall, we should shut them, as it can be a security concern.

 ```sh
 sudo ufw status # Optional, check the current rules on the firewall